wavefrontHQ/docs/pages/doc/tutorial_getting_started.md

     1. Click the **Requests** title at the top right of the chart.
     1. In the Requests query field delete **az=${az}, env=${env}** and type **env**.
 Select **env=** and then **production** from the autocomplete dropdown.
 Press **Enter** or **Return**.
 The chart displays production application servers in all availability zones.
     1. Click **Accept**.
-1. Add another chart.
+1. Now let's create our first chart from scratch:
     1. Click <i class="fa fa-plus-circle"/> Add New Chart.
     1. In the New Query field, type **~sample.requests.**.
     1. Choose **latency** from the autocomplete drop-down and press **Enter** or **Return**.
 The chart displays the query **ts(~sample.requests.latency)** which returns the **~sample.requests.latency (request latency)** metric.
 The chart contains many lines that can make it hard to see trends.
 To reduce the number of lines you can filter the points by sources.
     1. Type **", env=production"** after latency.
 This filter selects sources in the production environment.
     1. Type **"mmax(10m,"** before ts and **")"** at the end.
 This function sets the value to the maximum of the metric over a 10 minute window, reducing noise in the signal and focusing attention on the more interesting metric maximum latency.
+This is an example of the one of the many functions available in Wavefront to analyze your metrics.
     1. In the Name field, replace New Chart with **Request Latencies**.
     1. Click **Accept**.
 1. Hover over the chart and press and hold the left mouse button.
 When the cursor changes to <i class="fa fa-arrows"/>,  drag the chart to the right of the Requests chart and release the mouse button.
 The two charts now share the same row.